Mortgage

 3. Shop around for a loan.
 You’ll want to get quotes from at least three mortgage lenders before applying for a loan.

-Jumbo loan eligibility requirements tend to be more stringent than the ones for conforming loans.
-This is what you can expect:
+Jumbo loan requirements tend to be more stringent than the ones for conforming loans.
+This is what you can expect lenders to use to determine your eligibility for a jumbo loan:

 A minimum 700 credit score may be required for a jumbo loan, which is significantly higher than the minimum required for conventional or government-backed loans.
 That said, it isn’t impossibly high, and is considered only a “good” credit score — you won’t have to reach as high as a “very good” or “exceptional” score to get a jumbo loan.